31 Jul How to Get More Customers For Your Business – A Step-by-Step Guide

 Think of a low-cost yet compelling offer you can offer upfront.

 Pro Tip: Resist the temptation of offering FREE services.
-Many people who take FREE offers have no intent of buying later.
+Many people who take FREE offers have no intention of buying later.

 If you are absolutely determined to go with a FREE offer, give away a product that does not require your time (for example, a Home Repair Evaluation Checklist).